Year 1

 Welcome to Year 1!

 There are three teachers in Year 1 – Mrs Ruddle/Mrs Whittaker and Miss Swann.
-We also have Mrs Wheeler on our team who is currently teaching in Year 1 whilst Miss Swann is on maternity leave.
-Our teaching assistants are Mrs Clarke, Miss Wheat and Mrs Hassal.
+We also have Mrs Strawson on our team who teaches Miss Swann's class on Mondays.
+Our teaching assistants are Mrs Clarke, Miss Wheat and Mrs Hassall.
 Our aim is to ensure that the children experience a smooth transition from the Foundation Stage to Key Stage One.
 The Year 1 curriculum builds upon and extends the experiences that children have had in Reception.
 Learning through play will continue to be an important part of the school day during the autumn term, and the children will gradually be eased into more formal learning as the year goes on, so that they remain motivated, enthused and eager learners.

 Miss Swann